UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Probing Unfairness in LLM-based RS

 \subsection{Manually-Designed Prompt}

 In the first method, we directly adopt manually-designed discrete prompts using in-context learning to probe user sensitive attributes out of the LLM.
 We use questions about users with (or without) their item interaction history and expect reasonable answers when multiple examples are appended in the input.

-More specifically, we test two types of manual prompts: direct prompt and in-context learning prompt.
-The direct prompt directly asks the LLM about a user's sensitive attribute, as shown by the following example, one without user-item interaction and one with user-item interaction: \begin{formal}
+More specifically, we test two types of manual prompts: direct prompts and in-context learning prompts.
+The direct prompt directly asks the LLM about a user's sensitive attribute, as shown by the following example, one without user-item interaction and one with user-item interaction.